S00085/cxp/5.ADR/ADR07_Consent_Change_Handling_Approach.md

 * Synchronous approach
 * Asynchronous Event driven approach

-## Decision Outcome

-Chosen option: "[Asynchronous Event driven approach]", because the approach allows loose coupling with the CMP & the exiting operational systems.
-This approach also has comparatively high availability & scalabilty characteristics.

-### Implications / Consequences (both +ve & -ve) <!-- optional -->
-Below are the key implications of this decision

-1. The Operational system's handling the consent needs to ensure that they respect the consent updates / changes and have the necessary capability to ensure that the consent is in synch with CMP
-2. Any mismatch with the CMP , the information in CMP wins and the Operational system needs to handle conflict resolution at their end

 ## Pros and Cons of the Options <!-- optional -->

 ### [Synchronous approach]